 What took place on Monday?

-One video circulating on Twitter reportedly showed a car in the district of Yuen Long forcefully hitting a barricade installation with protesters’ aid, injuring one man or woman.
+One video on Twitter reportedly showed a car in the district of Yuen Long forcefully hitting a barricade installation with protesters’ aid, injuring one man or woman.

 What’s in the back of the Hong Kong protests?